defi-ventures/BlockX-chain/docs/quickstart/installation.md

 ## Docker

-You can build Ethermint using Docker by running:
+You can build Tokn using Docker by running:

 ```bash
 make docker-build